Private: Impact Ventures

 Robert N. Goodman is Chairman and CEO of The Resmark Companies.
 The founder of Resmark, Mr. Goodman has over 40 years of experience in real estate finance and asset management.
 Since establishing Resmark in 1995, he has guided over 220 investments with more than 34,000 single-family and multifamily residential units, and has committed approximately $3.4 billion of capital.

 Mr. Goodman has served on the boards of directors of four publicly traded companies, including two REITs.
 He currently sits on the Advisory Council of the USC Lusk Center for Real Estate, the UCLA Ziman Center for Real Estate Advisory Board, and the Board of Regents of the City of Hope.
 For many years, he was on the boards of the Los Angeles Police Foundation, City of Hope National Medical Center (including two years as Chairman of the Beckman Research Institute), Bet Tzedek Legal Services, and Oakwood School (an independent K-12 school in North Hollywood, California).

 Mr. Cohen joined Resmark in 2001.
-With more than 20 years of real estate experience, he has been involved in the financing and development of over 15,000 residential units in the United States and Israel.
-Mr. Cohen’s responsibilities include overseeing the day-to-day operations and strategy for Resmark Apartment Living and Resmark Impact Ventures.
-Under his direction since 2011, Resmark’s multifamily division has acquired and developed over 5,000 units through joint venture and direct investments.
-Previously, Mr. Cohen established the firm’s Northern California Division in 2003 and successfully expanded its California operations.
-He also led Resmark’s emergence as a key player in the area of direct investments in land and housing in 2007.
+With more than 25 years of real estate experience, he has been involved in the financing and development of over 15,000 residential units in the United States and Israel.
+Mr. Cohen’s responsibilities include overseeing all of Resmark’s investment, underwriting and asset management activities.
+Under his leadership since 2011, Resmark’s multifamily division has acquired and developed over 5,500 units through joint venture and direct investments.
+Previously, Mr. Cohen established the firm’s Northern California division in 2003 and successfully expanded its Northern California operations.
+His responsibilities included evaluating and formulating strategy for the acquisition of large distressed bank portfolios.
+In late 2007, he also led Resmark’s emergence as a key player in the area of direct investments in land portfolios.